-Anthropic CEO Dario Amodei has repeatedly said the company’s AI model, Claude, must not be used for domestic mass surveillance or to power fully autonomous weapons that can kill without human approval.
-He has described those applications as “bright red lines” and “entirely illegitimate.”
+Anthropic CEO Dario Amodei has repeatedly said his company will not allow its model, Claude, to be used for domestic mass surveillance or to power fully autonomous weapons that can kill without human authorization.
+Amodei has called those uses “bright red lines” and said they are illegitimate.

 Amodei’s response and recent exchanges

-Relations have soured.
-At a recent meeting between Defense Secretary Pete Hegseth and Amodei, Hegseth reportedly threatened consequences if Anthropic did not comply.
-One person familiar with the talks said Hegseth suggested canceling Anthropic’s roughly $200 million Pentagon contract.
-A Pentagon official said potential repercussions could include forcing Anthropic to let the government use its model against the company’s wishes and effectively blacklisting Anthropic from military contracts.
+Relations have become strained.
+Reportedly, at a meeting between Defense Secretary Pete Hegseth and Amodei, Hegseth warned of consequences if Anthropic did not comply.
+One person familiar with the discussions said Hegseth suggested canceling Anthropic’s roughly $200 million Pentagon contract.
+A Pentagon official also said the department could seek remedies including forcing Anthropic to permit government use contrary to the company’s preferences or effectively blacklisting the company from future defense contracts.

 A hard deadline

-Pentagon spokesman Sean Parnell posted on X that Anthropic had until 5:01 p.m.
-ET on Friday to decide before the Pentagon would act.
-Parnell framed the demand as necessary to prevent a narrative that the Department was seeking to use AI for surveillance or autonomous weapons — which he said the Department does not support.
+Pentagon spokesman Sean Parnell posted that Anthropic had until 5:01 p.m.
+ET on Friday to accept the department’s terms before the Pentagon would move forward.
+Parnell framed the demand as intended to avoid any impression that the department is seeking to use AI for surveillance or fully autonomous weapons, reiterating that the department does not support those applications.

 Possible Pentagon actions and legal questions